JuliaLang/julia/README.md

 Now run `make` to build the `julia` executable.
 To perform a parallel build, use `make -j N` and supply the maximum number of concurrent processes.
 (See [Platform Specific Build Notes](https://github.com/JuliaLang/julia#platform-specific-build-notes) for details.)
 When compiled the first time, it will automatically download and build its [external dependencies](#required-build-tools-and-external-libraries).
 This takes a while, but only has to be done once.
-If the defaults in the build do not work for you, and you need to set specific make parameters which can be saved in `Make.user`.
+If the defaults in the build do not work for you, and you need to set specific make parameters, you can save them in `Make.user`.
 The build will automatically check for the existence of `Make.user` and use it if it exists.
 Building Julia requires 1.5GiB of disk space and approximately 700MiB of virtual memory.

 For builds of julia starting with 0.5.0-dev, you can create out-of-tree builds of Julia by specifying `make O=<build-directory> configure` on the command line.
 This will create a directory mirror, with all of the necessary Makefiles to build Julia, in the specified directory.
 These builds will share the source files in Julia and `deps/srccache`.
 Each out-of-tree build directory can have its own `Make.user` file to override the global `Make.user` file in the top-level folder.

-If you need to build Julia in an isolated environment, use `make -C deps getall` to download all the necessary files.
+If you need to build Julia on a machine without internet access, use `make -C deps getall` to download all the necessary files.
 Then, copy the `julia` directory over to the target environment and build with `make`.

 **Note:** The build process will fail badly if any of the build directory's parent directories have spaces or other shell meta-characters such as `$` or `:` in their names (this is due to a limitation in GNU make).

 Once it is built, you can run the `julia` executable using its full path in the directory created above (the `julia` directory).
-In addition you can run it from anywhere using either following way:
+To run julia from anywhere you can:
 - add an alias (in `bash`: `echo "alias julia='/path/to/install/folder/bin/julia'" >> ~/.bashrc && source ~/.bashrc`), or
 - add a soft link to the `julia` executable in the `julia` directory to `/usr/local/bin` (or any suitable directory already in your path), or